djporterco/Ichi-Told-Me/ichimoku_screener/README.md

+# ICHI TOLD ME

 # Ichimoku Screener

-This code is a daily stock screener I wrote that goes through all NYSE, NASDAQ and AMEX stocks and calculates their ichimoku values to determine if an important price event has occured.
-It gathers the stock tickers and automatically sends an email to everyone on the [email list.](https://docs.google.com/spreadsheets/d/1yJkEd5u12niaFBPlglZO63iM4nSf-SYaXaBFhVCWX8Q/edit#gid=0)
+This code is a daily stock screener written by[kacperadach](https://github.com/kacperadach/ichimoku_screener) that goes through all NYSE, NASDAQ and AMEX stocks and calculates their ichimoku values to determine if an important price event has occured.
+It gathers the stock tickers and automatically sends an email to everyone on an list.

+The original project appears to be abandoned.

 ### Sample Email